Viator Reservation System API (1.0)

 Product mapping

-The API supports multiple fields that can be used to identify a product or a product option (or variant), i.e., an option may be a different departure time, a tour that includes different options, a tour that is run in a different language, etc. Options typically have either different pricing or inventory levels from other options of the same product.
+The API supports multiple fields that can be used to identify products and product options (aka product variants), i.e., a product option typically has either different pricing or inventory levels from other options of the same product.

 In the APIs the following fields can be used as identifiers of products and/or product options.
 The supplier determines which of the below fields it needs to use to correctly interpret what product or product option an API request is for.